 Projects & Studies

 UPDATE: Construction is complete on the Horsepen Creek (HCFCD Unit U106-00-00) project site.
-Construction continues on the Bear Creek (HCFCD Unit U102-00-00) project site.
-Design for the Langham Creek (HCFCD Unit U100-00-00) project site is complete and has been issued for construction beginning in October 2018.
-The Flood Control District has purchased and cleared property to provide construction access in connection with the U107-00-00 project site.
+Construction continues on the Bear Creek (HCFCD Unit U102-00-00) and U107-00-00 project sites.
+Design for the Langham Creek (HCFCD Unit U100-00-00) project site is complete and has been issued for construction.
+Vegetation clearing of the U200-00-00 Langham Creek Bypass Channel is complete in connection with the Langham Creek repair and de-silting work.

 On November 13, 2018, Harris County Commissioners Court approved a $3.9 million agreement with an engineering firm for final design of a project to repair and remove silt from 17 additional channels that drain to Addicks Reservoir.